Nicola Hall

 Nicola Hall (born 3 March 1969), is an English classical guitarist.

 She was born in Ipswich and studied at Chetham's School of Music, later at the Royal Northern College of Music and also with John Williams.
-She won first prizes in several competitions (1986 Poland, 1987 Toronto).
+She won first prizes in several competitions (1986 Poland, 2nd prize in 1987 Toronto).
 She was the first guitarist to receive the Royal Overseas League's Gold Medal in 1989.
 Her 1991 debut disc Virtuoso Guitar Transcriptions was highly praised for both technical brilliance and artistic expression.

 Nicola Hall's recordings present her own transcriptions of works originally composed for other instruments.